andOlga/umineko-catbox-english/README.md

 The game, and this patch, can be played in two ways:
 - On PC, using yuzu or Ryujinx
 - On select Android devices, using yuzu
-- On a hackable Nintendo Switch, using Atmosphère
+- On a hackable Switch, using Atmosphère

 Additionally, promising future developments exist for the game.
 These do not currently work, but likely will in the future:
 - An ENTERGRAM engine source port, shin.